 Several big user-facing Google services use it, including Youtube and dl.google.com (the download server that delivers Chrome, Android, and other downloads).
 Google’s enormous influence means that other lare companies have also seen the value Go provides and have adopted it themselves, including BBC Worldwide, Canonical, Heroku, Nokia, and Soundcloud.

 5. Go provides the best hourly freelancing rate

 This is another reason Go is great for beginners to learn – not all coding beginners are ready for a total career change and might prefer testing out their chops on a freelance basis before jumping into a complete career pivot.
 Go gives you excellent freelance rates as a beginner developer.

-Upwork lists the average hourly rate as $64/hour, which is only topped by Objective-C. (Objective-C is Apple’s older language, soon to be replaced by their newer language, Swift. ) If you’re wondering why you should learn Golang, it makes sense to consider that even if you’re not ready for a job switch, you can still use the knowledge to earn money.
+Upwork lists the average hourly rate as $64/hour, which is only topped by Objective-C. (Objective-C is Apple’s older language, currently being replaced by their newer language, Swift) If you’re wondering why you should learn Golang, it makes sense to consider that even if you’re not ready for a job switch, you can still use the knowledge to earn money.

 Unlike many of the other programming languages recommended for beginners like Python, Go is a specialty language and hence is in much greater demand.
 Learning Go in 2021 will give you the chance to test your coding skills and get paid well for it before necessarily taking the plunge and quitting your job.

 6. Go is built for software engineers, not coding academics